rglaue/borgbackup_archive_purge/README.md

 archives from days `31-22`.
 The first candidate archive kept after the day `1` is the one saved.
 The remaining are purged.

-## Note about time period archiving

-The `borg-purge-archives` does not retain a certain number of daily, weekly, monthly, or yearly archives.
-Instead it retains these archives which fall within a certain keep range of days defined by KEEP_* variables.
-If a particular archive falls outside of a keep range of days, it is no longer considered for that keep range.

 ## License